BMW X5 hybrid practicality & boot space

 The driver gets a commanding view of the road ahead and plenty of adjustment to find the optimum position, and the interior provides plenty of storage, with a large lidded bin between the front seats, a good-sized glovebox and spacious door bins for all your odds and ends.

-Most families will likely find the X5 hybrid's 500 litres of boot space more than enough for everyday luggage on paper.
+Most families will find the X5 hybrid's 500 litres of boot space more than enough for everyday luggage on paper.
 But it’s worth noting that figure is less than what you get in non-hybrid X5s, which offer 650 litres with the rear seats in the upright position.

 With the rear seats dropped, the X5 hybrid can take 1,720 litres of luggage, while the split tailgate is also useful; the lower section provides somewhere to rest your shopping before arranging it in the boot, or somewhere to sit when changing into walking boots or cycling shoes, for example.
+Even so, there's no doubting that a Volvo XC90 or Tesla Model X offers better practicality.